Welcome to the Ultimate Beginner’s Guide to the Gym!

 If you are going to start using a gym, here are some truths you need to know:

-1. Everybody around you is just as self-conscious as you are.
-Yes, that super jacked dude.
-Or that thin (or jacked) fit woman on the elliptical.
+- Everybody around you is just as self-conscious as you are.
+Yes, that super-jacked woman lifting weights.
+Or that fit dude on the elliptical.
 They aren’t focused on you, because they’re too busy living inside their own head wondering if everybody is thinking about them.

-2. Everybody starts somewhere.
-You don’t look good so that you can then go to the gym.
-You go to the gym to get stronger, more confident, and then look good.
+- Everybody starts somewhere.
+You don’t get in shape so that you can then go to the gym.
+You go to the gym to get stronger, more confident, and then get in shape.

-5. A RARE few will judge.
-Though, they’re not just judging you, I promise.
-They’re judging EVERYBODY around you, because they can’t help but compare themselves to others and they’re terrible people.
+- A RARE few will judge.
+Though they’re not just judging you, I promise.
+They’re judging EVERYBODY around you because they can’t help but compare themselves to others.
 This is no different than in real life.
 Screw these people, haters gonna hate, slaters gonna slate.

 Instead, this is going to be your gym mentality: